NoxiousKarn/Showerthoughts/README.md

 ```bash
 sudo su
 ```
-## Choose the script that matches you Python version.
+## Choose the script that matches your Python version.

 ## Python 3.7
 Remove voice.py then rename voice.py.old to voice.py